-Here are 15 animals you’ll most likely spot during your stay with us:
+Here are 15 animals you’ll most likely spot on a Botswana river safari:

 1. The giraffe is the tallest mammal in the world, with even new-born babies born taller than most humans.

 2. Lechwe are strong swimmers and will often out swim predators to get away and can easily bound through water.

 3. Lions and leopards are the warthog’s chief enemies.
 Warthogs protect themselves from predators by fleeing or sliding backwards into a hole, thus being in a position to use their formidable tusks in an attack.

 4. The giant kingfisher is the largest kingfisher in Africa, where it is a resident breeding bird over most of the continent south of the Sahara Desert.

 5. African fish eagles are very efficient hunters and only hunt for about 10 minutes each day.
 Besides fish, they also eat young birds, monkeys, baby crocodiles and frogs.
 They have special growths on their toes that help them to grip slippery prey.

 6. The Chobe National Park is home to the largest concentration of African elephant in the world.